Trincomalee: Oil depot

 In 2015, India and Sri Lanka agreed to develop South Asia's largest oil depot at a port near Trincomalee.
 Indian Oil Corporation will work with the Ceylon Petroleum Corporation to develop the Upper Tank Farm at the abandoned World War II port, known as China Bay.

 Beaches

 Trincomalee has some of the most picturesque and scenic beaches found in Sri Lanka, relatively unspoilt and clean.
 The area is famous for bathing and swimming, owing to the relative shallowness of the sea, allowing one to walk out over a hundred meters into the sea without the water reaching the chest.
 Whale watching is a common pastime in the seas off Trincomalee, and successful sightings are on the rise with the increase of tourism in the area.
-If the weather is fine you may observe the process of fishing right on the beach.

-Marble Beach is located in 16 km (10 miles) from Trincomalee.
+Marble Beach is located 16 km (10 miles) from Trincomalee.

 Hot springs

 There are the seven hot springs of Kanniya (Kan = stone; niya = land), on the road to Trincomalee.
 A high wall bounds the rectangular enclosure which includes all seven springs.
 Each is in turn enclosed by a dwarf wall to form a well.
-The water is warm, the temperature of each spring being slightly different.